haunt98/posts-go/posts/2023-08-23-real-world-crypto.md

 - Replay attacks: send transaction 2 times with perfectly MAC and u know why -> instead of mac(secret_key, alice), use **counter** as mac(secret_key, counter, alice).
-- Verify must be done in **constant time**: if not, probaly return error the moment the bytes differ -> attacker recreate byte by byte by measuring how long -> timing attacks
+- Verify must be done in **constant time**: if not, probably return error the moment the bytes differ -> attacker recreate byte by byte by measuring how long -> timing attacks

-Constant time comparision:
+Constant time comparison:

 ```go
 for i := 0; i < len(x); i++ {